Rumbula massacre: Creation of the Riga Ghetto

 The SD's goal was to make Latvia judenrein, a Nazi neologism which can be translated as "Jew free."
 By October 15, 1941, the Nazis had murdered up to 30,000 of the approximately 66,000 Jews that had not been able to flee the country before the German occupation was completed.
 Hinrich Lohse, who reported to Alfred Rosenberg rather than the SD's boss, Heinrich Himmler, wanted not so much to exterminate the Jews but rather to steal all their property, confine them to ghettos, and use them as slave laborers for Germany's war effort.
-This bureaucratic conflict slowed down the pace of the murders in September and October 1941.
+This bureaucratic conflict slowed down the pace of the killings in September and October 1941.
 Lohse, as part of the "civil administration" was perceived by the SD as resisting their plans.
 On November 15, 1941, Lohse asked for directions from Rosenberg as to whether all Jews were to be murdered "regardless of economic considerations."
 By the end of October, Lohse had confined all the Jews of Riga, as well some of the surrounding area, into a ghetto within the city, the gates of which were about 10 kilometers from Rumbula.
 The Riga Ghetto was a creation of the Nazis themselves, and had not existed before the war.